taocpp/json/doc/Value-Class.md

 It is implemented as sum-type, or discriminated union, of the JSON types, extended for the JAXN data model.
 On the C++ level the class consists of an `enum` to indicate which type it contains, and a `union` to store the corresponding data.

-More precisely, class `tao::json::value` is an instantiation of the class template `tao::json::basic_value<>` with the [included default traits](Type-Traits.md) and an [empty base class](Advanced-Use-Cases.md#custom-value-annotations) as template parameters.
+More precisely, class `tao::json::value` is an instantiation of the class template `tao::json::basic_value<>` with the [included default traits](Type-Traits.md) and an [empty Base class](Advanced-Use-Cases.md#custom-base-class-for-values) as template parameters.

 In order to simplify the following discussion, we will mostly ignore the traits and pretend that the behaviour from the [default traits](Type-Traits.md) is hard-wired.
 Please read the [page on Type Traits](Type-Traits.md) to see which aspects of the behaviour of the JSON Value Class can be extended and customised, and how.

-Just remember that everywhere `tao::json::value` is referenced it could also be a customised version `tao::json::value< MyTraits, MyBase >` with [custom traits](Type-Traits.md) and [custom annotation base class](Advanced-Use-Cases.md#custom-value-annotations).
+Just remember that everywhere `tao::json::value` is referenced it could also be a customised version `tao::json::value< MyTraits, MyBase >` with [custom traits](Type-Traits.md) and [custom Base class for Values](Advanced-Use-Cases.md#custom-base-class-for-values).

 A JSON Value that is an Array or an Object contains -- when not empty -- other JSON Values, whereby a single JSON Value can store arbitrarily large and complicated JSON data structures consisting of arbitrarily nested Arrays and Objects with many sub-values, that are again instances of class `tao::json::value`.